Facts about Benzodiazepines

 How to benzodiazepines work in the brain:

-- Our brains have neurotransmitters that work as little chemical messengers.
-They send messages to and from the billions of tiny nerve cells in our brains.
-The neurotransmitter that is affected by benzodiazepines is called GABA.
+- Our brains have many types of neurotransmitters that work as little chemical messengers that send messages, back and forth, between the billions of tiny nerve cells in our brains.
+The main neurotransmitter that is affected by benzodiazepines is called GABA.
 Dopamine is also affected by benzodiazepines, but to a lesser degree.
-This affect on dopamine is what leads to the potential for addiction.
-Regardless, the main neurotransmitter affected is GABA.
-Our bodies normally use GABA to produce a calming, inhibitory effect, in the central nervous system. when necessary, which enables a person to feel relaxed.
+This affect, that benzodiazepines have on the neurotransmitter dopamine, is generally what leads to the potential for addiction.
+Dopamine is regarded as one of the neurotransmitters that cause us to feel happiness in normal life events.
+Too much dopamine, released at one time, is what leads to the euphoria that can cause addiction.

-- Drug addiction hurts everyone, not just the person using the drug, families and children also suffer the consequences.
+- What do you do if you have become addicted to benzodiazepines, or any other drug?
+Seek help!
+Drug addiction hurts everyone, not just the person using the drug, families and children also suffer the consequences.
 It is especially hard on young children and adolescents.

 - The next step is seeking and accepting help.
 Most people need help to stop the drug use.
 Accepting help is often hard sometimes, but treatment provided by professionals is very helpful.
 Remember drug addiction is a disease.
 Just like any other disease that you would seek help for.
 Seeking help is not something to be ashamed of, rather it is a positive step to be proud of.